KevinMosweu/sqlalchemy-challenge/README.md

 - /api/v1.0/&lt;start&gt;

 Takes a starting date and retrieves the minimum, average and maximum temperatures in the data set from the starting date to the most recent measurement date.
 Date must be entered in YYYY-MM-DD format

+- /api/v1.0/&lt;start&gt;/&lt;end&gt;

+Takes a starting date and end date then retrieves the minimum, average and maximum temperatures in the data set between the starting date and end date.
+Date must be entered in YYYY-MM-DD format